George Washington Carver Internship

 |Agricultural hero George Washington Carver|

-NOW ACCEPTING APPLICATIONS FOR SPRING 2014
+NOW ACCEPTING APPLICATIONS FOR SUMMER 2014

 The World Food Prize Foundation George Washington Carver Internship is an unparalleled professional opportunity for students interested in global issues of hunger, poverty and development.